Scalping and day trading are two common trading methodologies used by traders to capitalize on market price fluctuations.

 - Double tops: When a price reaches a high point, drops, rallies again to the same level, and then declines once more, indicating a possible trend reversal.

-- Hammer candlestick pattern: A candlestick with a small body and a long, lower wick, this signals a potential price reversal when it appears after a downtrend.
+- Hammer candlestick pattern: A candlestick with a small body and a long, lower wick, this signals potential price reversal when it appears after a downtrend.

 - Moving average convergence divergence (MACD) indicator: This compares short-term and long-term moving averages to identify potential changes in momentum.